-Role: Sole Artist / Designer
+Role: Sole Artist / Programmer

-Creating custom, multi-person tracking system capable of positionally tracking up to 25 participants using a single overhead Kinect.
+Built Kinect Floor Track, a multi-person tracking system capable of positionally tracking up to 25 participants using a single overhead Kinect.

 Programmed content and built a three node real-time rendering network for 8-channel projected visuals and dynamically generated quadraphonic sound